Queensland Camping

 Image Credit: Thanks to Tourism and Events Queensland

 The Camboyuro Point Campground is a large campground that offers 49 shady sites of varying sizes.
-All sites are well marked and are suitable for tents, off road caravans and camper trailers.
+All sites are well marked and are suitable for tents, off-road caravans, and camper trailers.

 Fires in existing sites are permitted, although generators are not.